new Date('2020-05-22').getTime() / 1000

 andDATE_TIME

-data type must be specified as EPOCH time (Unix or POSIX time) in runtime filters. -
+data types must be specified as EPOCH time (Unix or POSIX time) in runtime filters. -

 -